In this day and age, is it better to shop online or shop old-school and head in store? We're weighing in on the pros and cons.

 Pro - Many sales go live at 12am, much earlier than when physical stores open at 9am.

 During sales like Black Friday, the popular items sell out faster than you think so its important to snap up anything you really want straight away.

 Many of the online deals will go live from midnight so you can shop all night long.
 But with in store sales, you'll have to wait until the stores open at 9am before you can get what you want.
-Shopping online allows you access sales earlier and secure all the things you want.
+Shopping online allows you shop in a more organised manner with access to sales earlier and secure all the things you want.